The European market potential for cardamom

 Cardamom (or cardamon) is a tropical plant of the ginger family Zingiberaceae.
 The spice refers to a range of plants in the Elettaria (small cardamom) and Amomum (large cardamom) genera.

-This fact sheet only focuses on dried, whole and ground cardamom used as a spice in food.
-The data used for this study are based on the following Harmonised System codes:
+This factsheet only focuses on dried, whole, and ground cardamom used as a spice in food.
+The data used for this study are based on the following Harmonized System codes:

 - 0908.31: whole cardamoms

 The difference between crushed and non-crushed cardamom was only introduced into the Harmonized System (HS) in 2012 and there is no distinction between their tariffs.